open-risk/leontief/README.md

 * Solving typical IO problems using the existing library.
 * Investing ad-hoc questions by writing new code using the very usable and performant Eigen C++ linear algebra library

-The focus of Leontief is on high performance *numerical calculations* involving large matrices.
-It does not offer dataframe type functionality for filtering data.
-Downloading Public IO Data Sets from various Web locations might be easier using e.g., Pymrio.

 ## Installation / Workflow

-Specific instructions are not provided as those will vary depending on user setup.

 * Clone the repository into your work environment (e.g., a leontief directory).
 * The command line scripts included in the leontief/scripts directory should be working immediately on a standard linux distribution.

-Create a leontief/data subdirectory.
-Download, move and extract the IO databases into the data directory.

-Strip the matrix files (e.g., bash strip_exiobase.sh) from label data (we will not need those for numerical C++ calculations).
+### Dependencies

+Leontief is a C++ library.
+To augment or rebuild it from source you will need a working C++ toolchain.
+Conan is recommended as a means to pull in dependencies.
+The current dependency list includes:

+* eigen
+* poco
+* catch2

-Compile the C++ code.
-Leontief uses cmake and conan.
-Test that everything is running properly.
+For compiling the C++ code, Leontief uses cmake and conan.
+There is a suit of tests that helps verify that everything is installed and running properly.

 ### Conan Installation

 * pip install conan
 * conan install . --output-folder=cmake-build-debug --build=missing -s build_type=Debug

+### Data Organization

+#### Downloading Scripts

+Create a leontief/data subdirectory.
+Download, move and extract publicly available IO databases into the data directory.
+Current download scripts:

+* exiobase
+* figaro
+* oecd-icion

+#### Pre-processing

+The focus of Leontief is on high performance *numerical calculations* involving large matrices.
+It does not offer dataframe type functionality for searching or filtering data.
+The following scripts offer some needed functionality:

+* Strip the matrix files (e.g., bash strip_exiobase.sh) from label data (we will not need those for numerical C++ calculations).

 ## Further Resources